1. These Terms

 4. Delivery and Title

 4.1.
-Where you purchase wine for consumption, or request that wines originally purchased for investment be delivered to you (or a location specified by you), then delivery will be charged at cost.
+Where you purchase Wine for consumption, or request that Wines originally purchased “in-bond” or for investment be delivered to you (or a location specified by you), then delivery will be charged at cost.
 Please contact us for details of our shipping fees.
 Export customers can be put in contact with a suitable freight forwarder upon request.
 Customers are responsible for paying the full value of all delivery charges incurred by Winecap.

 4.2.
 Please note that all wines are sold ex- London City Bond.
 As set out in clause 3, onward delivery charges, duty and VAT will be charged as appropriate upon shipment.

 4.5.
-If our supply of wine is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
-We do this we will not be liable for delays caused by the event.
+If our supply of Wine is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
+We will not be liable for delays caused by the event.

 4.6.
-If, after a failed delivery to you, you do not re-arrange delivery or collection of your wines (by contacting us directly or using any relevant facility made available by the carrier) we will treat your wine as being uncollected and will deal with it per clause 13 of this Agreement.
+If, after a failed delivery to you, you do not re-arrange delivery or collection of your Wines (by contacting us directly or using any relevant facility made available by the carrier) we will treat your Wine as being uncollected and will deal with it per clause 13 of the Terms.